Does Running Build Muscle? 6 Smart Strategies to Get Stronger While You Train

 Before we delve specifically into whether running can build muscle, it is helpful to understand the process of muscle growth.

-Exercising to increase the size of your muscles, termed hypertrophy training, is a two-step process.
+Exercising to increase muscle size, known as hypertrophy training, is a two-step process.

-Your workouts create the stimulus that ultimately triggers the muscle-building process known as myofibrillar protein synthesis or muscle protein synthesis for short.
+Your workouts create the stimulus that ultimately triggers the muscle-building process known as myofibrillar protein synthesis, also referred to as muscle protein synthesis.

-This microscopic damage to the muscle fibers occurs because whatever type of load you are using or force you are requiring your muscles to generate in order to contract and produce movement during your workout exceeds the current functional strength capacity of the tissue.
+This microscopic damage to the muscle fibers occurs because the type of load or force you are using, or the force your muscles must generate to contract and produce movement during your workout, exceeds the current functional strength capacity of the tissue.

-It sounds counterintuitive that you would want to damage your muscle fibers if you’re trying to become a stronger athlete and build muscle mass, but the little tears in your muscle fibers are what actually trigger your muscles to adapt to your workouts by becoming stronger and thicker, thus increasing muscle size and functional ability.
+But the tears are what actually trigger your muscles to adapt to your workouts by becoming stronger and thicker, thereby increasing muscle size and functional ability.

 In order to repair the structural damage in your muscle fibers, your body needs amino acids, which come from the proteins that you consume through your diet, as well as energy, which comes in the form of calories that you have taken in.